NOELLE C. TROUTMAN, Ph.D.

 Alliance Politics

 How can a weaker ally, or 'protege,' coerce their stronger partner, or 'patron,' for greater autonomy?
 My primary argument is that proteges have agency; they can and do coerce their patron for greater autonomy.
 My dissertation project asks two interrelated questions.
 First, when can allied preferences diverge?
 Second, if allied disagreement is likely, how can a protege coerce their patron for greater autonomy?
 I argue that proteges with insecure regimes can threaten their own collapse to get their patron to give into their demands.
 This is a tough lies to get away with; patrons are therefore likely to concede when their protege does threaten it.
 Failure to do so would waste resources the patron has, and may currently, contribute to the protege's defense.
-I test this logic with casework on the U.S.-ROK, U.S.-Japan, and U.S.-Philippine alliances and large-n statistics to capture broader trends of coercion across the Indo-Pacific.
+I test this logic with casework on the U.S.-ROK and U.S-Japan military alliances and find support for the theory.
+Proteges are not always subjects of their patron's whims, they can and do coerce their patrons for greater autonomy.

 Nuclear Proliferation & Reversal